Lead was used in bungalows in external and internal paintwork, flashings, valley gutters, heads to nails and waste pipes.

 The use of white lead in paint was banned in 1979.
 Some special-purpose paints still contain red lead.
 It is not possible to identify lead-based paint from its appearance.
-If a building is over 35 years old, assume that it has been painted with lead-based paint.
+If a building is over 40 years old, assume that it may have been painted with lead-based paint at some stage.

 The removal of lead-based paint can result in harm to both the person removing the paint and people in the vicinity.
 Young children are particularly at risk.